omkarmujgond/fast-video-segmentation/README.md

 1. tensorflow==1.14
 2. tensorflow-gpu==1.14 (if gpu is available)

-There are different ways to setup the environment.
+There are three different ways to setup the environment. **Choose one**.
+Ideally first and second are recommended.
 All the setups are tested on mac os.

 1. poetry